 The humble cinema minister was lucky to survive Stalin’s purges and remained at his post for an unprecedented 15 years!
 So uncommon was his long career that people began calling it the “Bolshakov phenomenon”.
 The previous head of Soviet cinema, Boris Shumyatsky had been accused of sabotaging the film industry and shot by firing squad in 1938.

 Stalin as the Supreme Filmmaker

 Every movie had to be approved by Stalin.
-He was truly obsessed with cinematography thinking of himself as some multitalented screenwriter, director, and producer – all in one person.
-Stalin would intervene heavily into the production process, controlling everything.
+He was truly obsessed with cinematography.
+Stalin tended to think of himself as some multitalented screenwriter, director, and producer – all in one person.
+He would intervene heavily into the production process, controlling everything.
 He suggested ideas, ordered re-shoots and cuts.
 “You don’t have to listen to me.
 This is just a suggestion from an ordinary viewer.
 Take it or leave”, he said.